Spiris/bread-and-butter/README.md

 Lets make something for the people!
+Just not all the people.
+Most of them.
+Maybe.